-- a.
-Practice Greenhealth defines total solid waste as municipal solid waste as well as all forms of regulated waste.
-This includes but is not limited to regulated medical waste, biohazardous waste, pharmaceutical waste, and universal waste.
-It does not include construction and demolition waste. - 3.
-In line with campus targets, health locations will reduce growth-adjusted potable water consumption 20% by 2020 and 36% by 2025, when compared to a three-year average baseline of FY2005/06, FY2006/07, and FY2007/08. - 4.
-Acute care/hospital facilities and medical office buildings in health locations will be designed, constructed and commissioned, or renovated as outlined in Section A of this Policy on Green Building Design. - 5.
-Health locations will strive to procure 30% sustainable food products by the year 2030 as defined by Practice Greenhealth and outlined in Section H of this Policy on Sustainable Foodservices.
+- In line with campus targets, UC Irvine Health will reduce growth-adjusted potable water consumption 20% by 2020 and 36% by 2025, when compared to a three-year average baseline of FY2005/06, FY2006/07, and FY2007/08. - UC San Diego Health and UC Davis Health will have target commitments by December 31, 2020. - 3.4.
+Acute care/hospital facilities and medical office buildings in health locations shallwill be designed, constructed and commissioned, or renovated as outlined in Section A of this pPolicy on Green Building Design. - 5.
+Health locations will strive to procure 30% sustainable food products by the year 2030 as defined by Practice Greenhealth and outlined in Section H of this pPolicy on Sustainable Foodservices.